 I need help to make my complaint, who do I contact?

-If would like help and support making your complaint including help with writing your letter, you can contact the Healthwatch Staffordshire NHS Complaints Advocacy Service.
-The service provides free, confidential and independent support and information about the NHS complaints procedure to people who live in Staffordshire ( excluding the city of Stoke on Trent).
+If would like help and support making your complaint including help with writing your letter, you can contact the Total Voice Staffordshire NHS Complaints Advocacy.
+The service provides free, confidential and independent support and information about the NHS complaints procedure to people who live in Staffordshire (excluding the city of Stoke on Trent).

-Find out more about the service by contacting Healthwatch Staffordshire NHS Complaints Advocacy Service:
+Find out more about the service by contacting Total Voice Staffordshire:

-If you live within the city of Stoke on Trent, you can access advocacy support by contacting POhWER:
+If you live within the city of Stoke-on-Trent, you can access advocacy support by contacting Asist:

 What if I am unhappy with the way in which the NHS has handled my complaint?